Bayesian Aggregation: From Model Selection to Model Combination

 The general decision problem is an optimization problem that maximizes the expected utility within some decision space $\mathcal{P}$: $p^{\mathrm{opt}}=\arg\max_{p\in \mathcal{P}} \int S(p, \tilde y) d p_t (\tilde y).$ \emph{Model selection} can be viewed as a sub decision space of \emph{model combination}, by restricting model weights to have only one non-zero entry.
 In such sense, model selection may be unstable and wasteful of information.

-The estimation of \eqref{eq_integral} depends on the generating process of $\tilde y$, which is unknown in the first place.
+The expected scoring rule \eqref{eq_integral} depends on the generating process of $\tilde y$, which is unknown in the first place.
 How we will estimate such expectation depends on how we view the relation between belief models and the true generating process, i.e., three $\mathcal{M}$-views.